REGISTRATION GUIDE

 Benefits of NAPIT Registration

-• Part P self-certification: Certify notifiable domestic work without building control involvement.
-Save 250 to 400 pounds per job in building control fees.
+• Part P self-certification: certify notifiable domestic work without building control involvement, and without the local authority charge on every job

-• Multi-trade coverage: Register for electrical, gas, plumbing, heating, and building fabric under one membership.
-Simplifies compliance for multi-trade firms.
+• Multi-trade coverage: electrical, gas, plumbing, heating and building fabric under one membership, which keeps compliance in one place for multi-trade firms

-• Find a Tradesperson directory: Your business appears on the NAPIT website directory, helping homeowners find you when searching for a registered electrician in their area.
+• Find a Tradesperson directory: your business appears on the NAPIT website directory when homeowners search for a registered electrician in their area

-• Technical support helpline: Access to NAPIT's technical team for guidance on regulation interpretation, complex installations, and BS 7671 queries.
+• Technical support helpline: access to NAPIT’s technical team for regulation interpretation and BS 7671 queries

-• Insurance-backed warranty: NAPIT provides an insurance-backed warranty on domestic work, giving homeowners protection if the contractor ceases trading.
+• Insurance-backed warranty: cover offered on domestic work, protecting the homeowner if the contractor ceases trading

 NAPIT vs NICEIC: Which Should You Choose?